Position: Sound Engineer

-Cooperate with the Director of Orchestra and Hall Operations in assuring that all provisions of the Orchestra CBA are adhered to in relation to the scheduling, rehearsals and posting of programs for which the Assistant Conductor is responsible.
+- Cooperate with the Director of Orchestra and Hall Operations in assuring that all provisions of the Orchestra CBA are adhered to in relation to the scheduling, rehearsals and posting of programs for which the Associate Conductor is responsible.

-Develop and implement educational programming in cooperation with the Director of Education and Community Engagement.
+- Develop and implement Family Concert programming in cooperation with the Director of Education and Community Engagement.

-Provide such other services as may be required of a Conductor i.e. repertoire ideas, assisting with recording sessions, etc.
+- Provide such other services as may be required of an Associate Conductor i.e. repertoire ideas, listening for balance assisting with recording sessions, etc.

-Assistant Conductor agrees to participate, wherever appropriate, in media events: interviews, news, conferences, etc.
+Associate Conductor agrees to be an active member of the Buffalo community.
+He/She will participate wherever appropriate in media events: interviews, news, conferences, etc.

-At least three years experience is required.
+At least three years of professional conducting experience is required.
+This experience should be varied with proven success not only with classical repertoire but also success with pops, rock and family programs.
 Relevant education required.
 Some experience in artistic administration and production preferred.
-The successful candidate will take residence in the Greater Buffalo Area.
+The Successful candidate will take residence in the Greater Buffalo Area.